r-neuschulz/HeartsDesire/README.md

 ## Introduction
 <!-- Briefly describe what the HeartsDesire watchface is and its purpose. -->

 I always been a big fan of how the Vivoactive HR displayed its heartrate graph.
 It was always highly informative, clearly designed, and .
-This repo aims to recreate that charming style with a basic watchface to have the Heartrate history visible at all times on round watches.
+Th is repo aims to recreate that charming style with a basic watchface to have the Heartrate history visible at all times on round watches.

 ## Features
 <!-- List the key features of the watchface. -->